 The Faculty Center offers many venues for this area of faculty development.

 In collaboration with Black Faculty & Staff Association, the Faculty Center is highlighting Black Excellence on our campus with Amplify Black Voices series.
 We are currently soliciting interested Black-identified faculty to submit a bio and a one paragraph description of what they would like to highlight (teaching, research, or service).
 Every submission will be accepted, and highlighted in FC newsletter one at a time, based on the submission order.
 Proposers will be asked to give a 20-minute presentation followed by a 10 min Q&A, and the recordings will be posted on a Black Excellence webpage.

 In Spring 2019, the Academic Senate approved a new Diversity and Equity Domestic/Global Graduation Requirements which will take effect Fall 2020.
 The FC provides support in revising existing or creating new courses that will be submitted for certification for the D&E GE Requirement.
 As part of this requirement, the Faculty Center was charged with providing faculty development around these topics.

 Faculty who participated in a Spring 2019 Faculty Learning Community for Diversity Requirement Coaches are available to assist faculty through the certification process.
 Coaches are available to work one-on-one with faculty, attend and/or present at workshops, or participate in other professional development opportunities.

 Starting Fall 2020, faculty who teach, or will be teaching, courses that address diversity and equity, are invited to participate in a community of practice.
 This CP will provide a venue for new and seasoned instructors to engage in continuous improvement around culturally inclusive pedagogy, discuss issues they face in curriculum development, and classroom management.

-For more information, contact Ranjeeta Basu, Faculty Fellow for Diversity, Inclusion, and Social Justice.
+For more information, contact Tumay Tunur, Faculty Fellow for Diversity, Inclusion, and Social Justice.